cybercussion/SCOBot/README.md

 You'll see a 50+% reduction in size, and with gzipping can see 70-80% reduction from the source code.
 This is a reduction of HTTP hits and bandwidth.
 Please use JSLint to verify other code in your project will not break as a result of this.
 Most common error is missing semi-colons.
 Once line returns are removed, this will result in a JavaScript error.

-## About the Author:
-I've worked on a variety of e-learning projects since 2001.
-I've utilized several 3rd Party API's, and for better or worse after dealing with unmanaged JavaScript code or lacking features opted to dive into figuring this out.
-I have written a LMS API_1484_11 runtime, at the same time as making the client API.
-This allowed me to put the reference materials in practice and write tests that to work against the specification.
-At this point, now that I have the core foundation down, I'll be turning my attention to the SCOBot portion so this is more easily consumable to entry and mid level developers or first time e-learner developers.
-Don't feel too horrible if your coming in new to this.
-It took years to really consume it.
-So much focus is on the content, rarely we get a chance to geek out on what makes a student pass/fail, and all the information thats needed to make that happen.
-Course when I finish SCORM 20XX will be out.

 Thanks for taking the time to take a look, and thanks to everyone that's assisted with feedback.
 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/3b68b70a86b15441e520b43adf85113a "githalytics.com")](http://githalytics.com/cybercussion/SCOBot)